adessoSE/devblog/_posts/2019-08-02-identify-bottlenecks-in-your-spring-tests-with-junit-insights.md

 The following list represents an incomplete list of some examples for situations which lead to the creation of a new Application Context during the execution of your Unit Tests.

+A complete project containing all these scenarios with the necessary surrounding code [can be found on GitHub](https://github.com/florianluediger/ContextRefreshesInSpringTest).

 ## Explicit invalidation of a context

 First of all, you can of course explicitly invalidate an Application Context so a new one has to be created for the following test cases.